-There are no studies on the issue of religious affiliation, language use or variation concerning

-Kurmanji.
-To date there are two descriptive studies - Öpengin and Haig (2014) and

-Özsoy&Türkyılmaz's (2006)- which do not deal with sociolinguistic factors of variation in detail.
-However, Özsov&Türkyılmaz's (2006) indicate that religious and regional factors need to be taken into account in relation to Kurmanji variation.
-In the case of Bohtan and Maras Kurmanji while certain forms of speech are perceived as appropriate and legitimate (Bourdieu 1991), phonological and morphosyntactic structures produced by Maras Kurmanji speakers are found to be outside of the 'norm' that is a product of classroom interactions that are reproducted by the language ideologies and policies of language institutes, grammarians and language instructors who claim that Bohtan Kurmanji is 'pure', 'uncontaminated' and 'clean' reproduce such beliefs.
-Maraş Kurmanji, meanwhile, is considered 'contaminated' by its own speakers and the so called Bohtan speakers.
+There are no studies on the issue of religious affiliation, language use or variation concerning Kurmanji.
+To date there are two descriptive studies - Öpengin and Geoffrey (2014) and Özsoy and Yektan (2006) - which do not deal with sociolinguistic factors of variation in detail.
+However, Özsoy and Yektan (2006) indicate that religious and regional factors need to be taken into account in relation to Kurmanji variation.
+In the case of Bohtan and Maraş Kurmanji while certain forms of speech are perceived as appropriate and legitimate (Bourdieu 1991), phonological and morphosyntactic structures produced by Maras Kurmanji speakers are found to be outside of the "norm" that is a product of classroom interactions that are reproduced by the language ideologies and policies of language institutes, grammarians and laninstructors who claim that Bohtan Kurmanji "uncontaminated" and "clean" reproduce such beliefs.
+Maras Kurmanji, meanwhile, is considered "contaminated" by its own speakers and the so called Bohtan speakers.
 Looking closely at language ideologies enables us to see how language ideologies and the social are shaped in institutional settings such as language classes.
-While there is no linguistic reason why one variety is standard (i.e. undergoes a process of standardisation) whereas another is not, these dispositions become 'reality' or 'common sense' (Gramsci 1971) in language learning contexts where learners are exposed to 'correct' language use.
-In the context of this study, the classroom context reinforced the 'correct' use of Kurmanji language where phonological features of Maraş Kurmanji which were perceived as incorrect, were corrected by the teacher.
+While there is no linguistic reason why one variety is standard (i.e. undergoes a process of standardisation) whereas another is not, these dispositions become "reality" or "common sense"

+(Gramsci 1971) in language learning contexts where learners are exposed to "correct" language use.
+In the context of this study, the classroom context reinforced the "correct" use of Kurmanji language where phonological features of Maraş Kurmanji which were perceived as incorrect, were corrected by the teacher.
 This often led to negotiations of linguistic features such as phonological and lexical choices made by the interlocutors.
 Therefore, language ideologies and identities were an integral part of the classroom interactions that were constructed, negotiated and resisted by the Kurmanji learners through three semiotic processes, iconization, fractal recursivity and erasure, outlined by Irvine and Gal (2000).